datacarpentry/python-ecology-lesson/episodes/00-Before-we-start.md

   - "What is Python?"
   - "Why should I learn Python?"
 objectives:
-- Describe the purpose of the editor, console, help, variable explorer and file explorer panes in Spyder.
+  - "Describe the purpose of the editor, console, help, variable explorer and file explorer panes in Spyder."
-- Organize files and directories for a set of analyses as a python project, and understand the purpose of the working directory.
+  - "Organize files and directories for a set of analyses as a python project, and understand the purpose of the working directory."
-- Know where to find help
+  - "Know where to find help."
-- Demonstrate how to provide sufficient information for troubleshooting with the python user community.
+  - "Demonstrate how to provide sufficient information for troubleshooting with the python user community."
 keypoints:
-- python is an open source and platform independent programming language
+  - "Python is an open source and platform independent programming language"
-- the SciPy ecosystem for python provides the tools necessary for scientific computing
+  - "SciPy ecosystem for python provides the tools necessary for scientific computing"
-- Jupyter Notebook and the Spyder IDE are great tools to code in and interact with python
-- with its large community it is easy to find help in the internet
+  - "Jupyter Notebook and the Spyder IDE are great tools to code in and interact with python with its large community it is easy to find help in the internet"
 ---

 # Before we start